 Elemental Blast, Intelligence + CPB vs Defender, Medium Range

-The elementalist can hit a target dealing 1d8 of a chosen elemental damage type.
+The elementalist can hit a target dealing 1d8 per MP of a chosen elemental damage type.
 Elemental Blast can deal fire, earth, wind, water, ice, or lightning damage.
-Elemental Blast can be cast with mp up to the CPB of the mage dealing +1d8 damage per additional mp.
+Elemental Blast casting time can be reduced by 1 action per EF spent.

 Augment Range, Augment Elemental Blast

 The elementalist can use some mp available to cast Elemental Blast to alter the effected area of the cast.
-For 1 mp Elemental Blast can hit either a 6' radius, a 6' cone, or a 10' line.
-Augment Range can be stacked for additional mp however the ranges cannot be mixed.
+For 1 EF Elemental Blast can hit either a 6' radius, a 6' cone, or a 10' line.
+Augment Range can be stacked for additional EF however the ranges cannot be mixed.

 Elemental Shield, Augment Elemental Blast

-The elementalist can use an available mp to cast Element Blast as spell resistance to the chosen damage type for a round.
+The elementalist can use an available MP to cast Element Blast as spell resistance to the chosen damage type for a round.
+They can also use EF to cast elemental shield as a reaction.

 Combining Elements, Augment Elemental Blast